Overview of Email Automation

 You can also automate a series of emails to encourage recent buyers to buy again.

-If a customer has made a purchase or signed up for service in the past 2-3 weeks, put them in their own group and get ready to create a series of automated emails specifically for them.
+If a customer has made a purchase or signed up for service in the past 2-3 weeks, put them in their own group and get ready to create a series of automate your marketing actions specifically for them.